quantstamp/halo2-analyzer/README.md

 1. Go to "korrekt"
 2. Run `cargo run` (the circuit is hard-coded in main.rs, in the future this should be a library)

+## How to test

+1. Go to "korrekt"
+2. Run `cargo test -- --test-threads=1`

+## For linting

+1. Go to "korrekt"
+2. `cargo clippy --all-targets --all-features -- -D warnings`

+## For Formatting

+1. Go to "korrekt"
+2. `cargo fmt --`

 ## How it works

 ### Intro to Halo2